flaberpengu/joplin-graph-view/README.md

 - When adding new note if that note falls into one of the colored groups defined by user it is not colored until the graph is restarted or filter query is updated.
 - When you switch quickly between notes in the same tree sometimes graph does not update.
 Toggle graph off and on to rebuild

+# Plans

+- Option for opening the graph view in a window.
+- Option to toggle notebooks off when in "Global" view.
+- Make focus smoother when hovering/selecting nodes.
+- Improve performance + reduce CPU usage.

 # Development

 1. Check out the Git repository